andkob/Planly/README.md

     ```bash
     $ openssl rand -base64 32
     ```
-    Or you can use the provided **JwtSecretGenerator.java** class located at
+    Or if you're on Windows, you can use the provided powershell script located in the root directory:
-    > src/main/java/com/melon/app/security/JwtSecretGenerator.java
+    ```bash
+    $ powershell -File jwt-secret-generator.ps1
+    ```
 * Copy the generated secret and hardcode it into the **application.properties** file (located in resources)
 ```properties
 jwt.secret=YourSuperSecretKeyThatIsHardToGuess